yanghu199/slave-to-the-algorithm./sko/week7/README.md

 ELSE IF limit of credit card<0
 END IF stop shopping!!!

-after the warm-up excise which was able to provide the further understanding of what pseudo-code meant, I attempted to interpret the whole working process of my system:
+after the warm-up excise which was able to provide a further understanding of what pseudo-code meant, I attempted to interpret the whole working process of my system:

 For the welcome page:
 let img,video,float1;